 Jersey finger symptoms

 Jersey fingers most commonly occur in contact sports such as Rugby and American Football.
 It is called a Jersey Finger because of the way it often occurs.
 When gripping an opponents shirt, with the fingers bent, the opponent wrestles away, causing a forced extension (straightening) of the fingers.
+The injury occurs at the tip of the finger where the tendon meets the bone on the distal phalange.
+The ruptured tendon may retract to the base of the finger or the hand.

-Rest the finger and apply ice or cold therapy to reduce pain and inflammation.
-If it cannot be moved by the patient and is stuck in an extended position, seek medical attention.
-X-rays or ultrasound scans may be performed to confirm the injury and to check there is not an avulsion fracture.
+- X-rays or ultrasound scans may be performed to confirm the injury and to check there is not an avulsion fracture.

-Treatment for a jersey finger is via surgery.
+Treatment for a jersey finger is with surgery.
 The tendon must be reattached to the distal phalange.
 The rehabilitation of the condition is important as flexor tendons often become very stiff if not treated properly.